An Optimisation Framework for Unsupervised Environment Design: Experiments

 \subsection{Results}

 \paragraph{Minigrid} We observe improved performance on the Minigrid holdout set with 60 walls.
-For readability, we use a bar plot with 95\% confidence intervals following the recommendations of \citet{agarwal2021deep}, but using mean instead of interquartile mean for consistency.
+For readability, we use a bar plot using recommendations from \citep{agarwal2021deep}, but with mean and standard error for consistency.
 Additionally, we use Minigrid to highlight our method's efficacy given a regret oracle, and thus do not test NCC-PVL.\footnote{We did use PLR-MaxMC instead of PLR-Reg however, because we did not see a improvement in empirical performance.} Despite the wisdom from \citet{rutherford2024regretsinvestigatingimprovingregret} that learnability improves learning, we hypothesise that due to the zero-sum nature of regret it may still lead to more robust policies in the end.

 \paragraph{XLand-Minigrid} Our most significant improvement from prior work is in XLand-Minigrid.
 We note that out of the given testbeds, this environment has results that are less saturated, and thus leaves more room for improvement.
 NCC obtains a considerably improved solve rate compared to prior works, although we remark that this is only the case when using learnability as the score function.